Introduction and Index To All Chapters

 I also understand that people in England spoke of storing their potatoes "in hell" for the winter, which simply meant storing them in a covered hole in the ground.
 And, as Bible commentator Adam Clarke noted, the tiling or slating of a house was called heling in some parts of England (particularly Cornwall), as were book corers in Lancashire.

-As Bible commentator Albert Barnes wrote regarding Acts 2:27- "Thou wilt not leave my soul in hell".
-(All Emphasis added)
+Regarding Acts 2:27 "Thou wilt not leave my soul in hell" Albert Barnes, another Bible commentator, wrote (All Emphasis added)

 eis Hadou.
 The word "hell," in English, now commonly denotes "the place of the future eternal punishment of the wicked."
 This sense it has acquired by long usage.
 It is a Saxon word, derived from helan, "to cover," and denotes literally "a covered or deep place" (Webster); then "the dark and dismal abode of departed spirits"; and then "the place of torment."
 As the word is used now by us, it by no means expresses the force of the original; and if with this idea we read a passage like the one before us, it would convey an erroneous meaning altogether, although formerly the English word perhaps expressed no more than the original.